 Many churches meet with members to share information, cast vision or train volunteers.
+A church business meeting agenda can help keep the gathering organized.

-This is done in an attempt to keep members engaged and is part of a structured communication management process.
+Churches do this in an attempt to keep members engaged and is part of a structured communication management process.

 These church meetings often share information about what the church has done, how it is performing and what it hopes to achieve in the future.